Friday, January 20, 2012

 Me, on the other hand, would think that they should be screaming into the microphone what a horribly lousy rotten deal these things are, how they target the poor and minorities, and how the scumbags who offer these deals should be tarred and feathered and run out of town on a rail.
 But instead, the radio drones on about "unattractive interest rates" of 35% or more.

 Where is the outrage?
-They are screwing the poor and you act nonplussed.
+They are screwing the poor and they act nonplussed.

 That is the problem with our society.
 No one wants to say anything out loud anymore, for fear of offending.
 Whether it is political correctness, fear of lawsuits, or fear of making enemies - everyone holds back and says nothing.
 We avoid discussing politics with anyone, because no one can have a civil discussion anymore.
 So we say nothing - or worse, remain quiet when some crackpot drones on, at a cocktail party about how Obama is a Socialist or how Bush is plotting to take over America.